kachristensen/Current-Dnd-Campaigns/Session Notes/13 - Jonas's Unholy Affliction (7-13-25).md

 ![[12 Jonas's Lab.jpg|center]]

 ## Summary
-At his home in Lena village, the party discovered Jonas's experiments negating the Secomortis plague with the use of lycanthropy and demon blood.
-Freeing his imprisoned demonic summon, Porto, the party slew one of Jonas's patients transformed into a werewolf.
+The party discovered Jonas's experiments negating the Secomortis plague with the use of lycanthropy and demon blood.
+Freeing his imprisoned demonic summon, Porto, the party then slew one of Jonas's patients transformed into a werewolf.
 At Jonas's behest they tracked down the remaining three and rendered them unconscious.
 Rem provoked Jonas into transforming into a massive demonic creature.

 ## IC Synopsis - Valindra